JR1811/Boatism/README.md

 to hook up the engine and should need no extra implementations to work as intended.

-If your boat has a different size, compared to the default boats, you might want to adjust the relative engine position.
+If your boat has a different size, compared to the default boats, you might want to adjust the relative engine position or if you implemented custom speed and / or velocity handling you might have to adjust how you handle them using the data which the engine's handler can provide.
 Check out the [API package](https://github.com/JR1811/Boatism/tree/master/src/main/java/net/shirojr/boatism/api) for that.